copsTvFan/cops-episode-guide/guide.md

 "Hug It Out"

 - Officers pursue a wanted man and prevent a potentially deadly home invasion.
+TODO: Add other officers.
-- A tense passenger starts mouthing off before deputies can get a word in.
+- TODO.
+A tense passenger starts mouthing off before deputies can get a word in.
-- Police search for a teen's stolen bike and find a man at the end of his rope.
+- TODO.
+Police search for a teen's stolen bike and find a man at the end of his rope.

 ### S30E26